ylipacbio/IsoSeq-3.0/README.md

-# IsoSeq-3.0 : Generating full-length cDNA sequences for transcriptomics
+# IsoSeq: PacBio Isoform Sequencing.

-The isoform sequencing (IsoSeq) application generates full-length cDNA sequences — from the 5’ end of transcripts to the poly-A tail — eliminating the need for transcriptome reconstruction using isoform-inference algorithms.
+The Isoform Sequencing (IsoSeq) application refers to [PacBio’s proprietary methods and applications for transcriptome sequencing](http://www.pacb.com/applications/rna-sequencing/).
+The IsoSeq application generates full-length cDNA sequences — from the 5’ end of transcripts to the poly-A tail — eliminating the need for transcriptome reconstruction using isoform-inference algorithms.
 The Iso-Seq method generates accurate information about alternatively spliced exons and transcriptional start sites.
 It also delivers information about poly-adenylation sites for transcripts up to 10 kb in length across the full complement of isoforms within targeted genes or the entire transcriptome.

 Table of contents
 =================